JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 The player controls a summoner - humans capable of interfacing with otherworldly creatures.
 Summoners are the few capable of delving safely into the dungeon, as they can recruit such creatures' aid.
+Summoned creatures slowly drain the summoner's MP - running out of MP is a death sentence, gravely crippling the creatures and draining their HP.
+Knowing when to return to town is essential.

 NPCS: